In memory and honor of one very special cat.. how Edward J. Nichols, DVM, Crestway Animal Clinic, San Antonio, Texas, treated Suki. Read Suki's Story.

 The moral of the story is this: Take everything your vet says with a grain of salt.
 You alone are responsible for your dog’s well-being, so if something in a treatment plan seems off, speak up!
 Ask for alternatives.
 Get a second opinion and a third and a fourth, if you have to, and by all means, check out the holistic alternatives and approaches.
 Go online and do some research on your own.
 You’ll be amazed at how much you can learn that way.
 Take charge of your dog’s health yourself.
 You, and not your vet, are your dog’s best advocate.

 To this excellent advice I would add: ALWAYS get copies of your pet's records, including copies of all lab work.
-As I've said many, many times - show me lousy records and I will show you a lousy vet.

 -J.C.-